LLVM-AD/llvm-ad.github.io/_pages/CFP.md

 ## Submission Guidelines

 All submissions will be handled electronically via CMT.
+The <a href=" ">Microsoft CMT service</a > was used for managing the peer-reviewing process for this conference.
+This service was provided for free by Microsoft and they bore all expenses, including costs for Azure cloud services as well as for software development and support.

 By submitting a paper, the authors agree to the policies stipulated on this website.
 WACV follows a two-round submission process.
 Please check the conference web pages for the most up-to-date deadlines.

 - **Page Limit**: Papers are limited to eight pages, including figures and tables, in the WACV style.
 Additional pages containing only cited references are allowed.
 - **Templates**: Please refer to the WACV Author Kit ([Overleaf template](https://www.overleaf.com/latex/templates/wacv-2025-author-kit-template/zfydvwqrjmsb), [ZIP Archive](https://www.dropbox.com/scl/fi/su44zgdhrzik26p2xu37k/WACV-2025-Author-Kit-Template.zip?rlkey=5qcfimjhxnmx3wlyk7yhk8wg7&dl=0)).